rdevries-thoughtworks/leap_se/pages/docs/client/bundle-testing.md

 Also, in some cases, a failure appears but if you run again is not there anymore (e.g.: some initialization issue), please report that too.

-For more details look at [Reporting bugs](client/testers-howto) section.
+For more details look at [Contributing - Reporting bugs](https://github.com/leapcode/bitmask_client/blob/develop/CONTRIBUTING.rst#reporting-bugs)

 Utils